zendframework/zend-inputfilter/docs/book/application-integration/usage-in-a-zend-mvc-application.md

 ### Create Factory for Controller

-Fetch the `QueryInputFilter` from the input-filter plugin manager in a factory, e.g. `src/Album/Handler/ListHandlerFactory.php`:
+Fetch the `QueryInputFilter` from the input filter plugin manager in a factory, e.g. `src/Album/Handler/ListHandlerFactory.php`:

 ```php